nurianav/nurianav.github.io/pages/about.md

 ## Music

 I've been playing the piano for as long as I can remember.
 It's one of my favorite ways of unwinding and expressing my feelings.
-At some point I considered pursuing a professional career as a pianist, but since one can't do it all, I traded that dream with my future self.
 I once recorded myself playing <a href="{{'/post/chopin' | relative_url}}">Chopin</a>.
+I also like dancing, I am learning popping and dancehall.

 ## Books

 I'm a true bookworm and book hoarder.
 Check out my <a href="https://www.goodreads.com/user/show/13779947-n-ria" target="_blank">Goodreads</a> or this small list of my [[Favorite books]].
-I am also a writer, but that's a work in progress.
+I am also a writer, but that's still a work in progress.

 ## Handcrafting and drawing